nboldhq/docs/src/hosting/README.md

-# About SalesTim Self-Hosted
+# nBold Self-Hosted

-This documentation is for hosting SalesTim on your own servers and managing your own infrastructure (installation, maintenance, upgrades, server capacity, uptime, backup and so on).
+This documentation is for hosting our platform on your own servers and managing your own infrastructure (installation, maintenance, upgrades, server capacity, uptime, backup and so on).

-This is different from [SalesTim Cloud](https://www.salestim.com) where we manage everything for your ease and convenience.
-Take a look at the [differences between SalesTim Cloud and Self-Hosted](./references/self_hosted_cloud_comparison).
+This is different from [nBold Cloud](https://www.bold.co) where we manage everything for your ease and convenience.
+Take a look at the [differences between nBold Cloud and Self-Hosted](./references/self_hosted_cloud_comparison).

 **To get started easily, please read our [Getting Started Guide](./deployment/getting_started).**